ThomasWorkOnline/Quark/README.md

 Events provide a way to hook into certain application events such as: mouse and keyboard inputs, window move, resize, minimized, maximized and much more.
-The following examples will guide you through using Quark events.
+The following examples will guide you through using Quark events:

 ```c++
 class YourApplication : public Quark::Application